OspreyProject/OspreyProxy/docs/updates.md

 - `GET /updates/releases.json` returns the machine-readable release feed described below.
 - `GET /updates/releases.xml` returns the same feed as RSS 2.0 for subscription in a feed reader.
-- `GET /updates/channels.json` returns just the current channel-to-version resolution, which is a convenient view for a person or for the hosted console.
+- `GET /updates/channels.json` returns just the current channel-to-version resolution, which is a convenient view for a person or a monitoring script.

 ## Pointing browsers at the server